LearnersGuild/curriculum-app/modules/Integration-Testing-With-Mocha-And-Chai/README.md

 - Can write asynchronous tests in Node using Mocha with Chai
 - Can test an HTTP API in Node using Mocha with Chai
 - Can test SQL database queries in Node using Mocha with Chai
-- Can describe what Mocha's `done` function does
+- Can describe what Mocha's `done` function is for, in Node
-- Can describe the difference between Chai's `eql` vs. `equal`
+- Can describe the difference between Chai's `eql` vs. `equal`, in Node

 ## Glossary of Terms